On a winter’s night: a Quiche.

 Meanwhile roasting in the oven; Pumpkin chunks, added to these, an Onion, cut large, a sprinkling of Paprika.
 When just roast, these are laid in the pastry with some cloves of garlic, and Oven-Dried Norfolk Tomatoes, stored in Olive Oil, ‘til the depths of winter.
 Need I say ‘tis a joy to have these sweet salty tomatoes at this time of year.

 The Egg Mix, on this occasion, was made of: six Eggs, 1 tbsp Yogurt, 100ml Milk, Salt, Pepper.
 Poured over the veg until near reaching the rim of the pastry.
-The pastry was folded over the top, as in the picture.
-(Is it then a Pie?)
+The pastry was folded over the top (Is it then a Pie?)

 Then cooked in the oven at about 180C for 40 mins until browning and rising.
 Eaten with a Winter Slaw and steamed Purple Sprouting Brocolli doused in Lemon Juice.